Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Jin Zixuan stumbled upon another root and nearly fell.
 His voice when he called, “Wei Ying,” longed for more than what Wei Wuxian could name.

-“Do not ever,” Wei Wuxian told him, “speak to me again.
-If you approach me again, If you…” He swallowed back bitter bile, so much bitterer than the scent over the air which clung stickily to the skin of his hands and face.
-“I’ll kill you,” he rasped out.
+“Do not ever,” he told him in a rasping, gasping voice, “speak to me again.
+If you approach me again, If you…” He swallowed back bitter bile, so much bitterer than the qianyuan-scent over the air which clung stickily to the skin of his hands and face.
+“I’ll kill you,” he promised.
 “I’ll kill you before you can say another word.”

-Jin Zixuan looked at him with an open face, an open heart, with grief so evident in his eyes and mouth that Wei Wuxian felt the echo of it at his throat.
+Jin Zixuan looked at him with an open face, an open heart, and grief so evident in his eyes and mouth that Wei Wuxian felt the echo of it at his throat.

 He ran into the woods.